Shirwinerjay/Google-GLDv2-2020/README.md

 ### My Kaggle Notebook

 The notebooks in this repository were split from my original [Kaggle notebook](https://www.kaggle.com/code/erichhenrique/gldv2-2020/notebook) to enable rendering on Github.
-Please considering leaving an upvote on my notebook if you find the content helpful for your applications.
+Please consider leaving an upvote on my notebook if you find the content helpful for your applications!

 <p align="right">(<a href="#top">back to top</a>)</p>